Benjamin Wedro, MD, FACEP, FAAEM

 - Cholesterol is a naturally occurring substance in the body that is an important part of normal body function.

-- Cholesterol has two main types: HDL, or good cholesterol, that protects against heart disease, stroke and peripheral vascular disease; and LD, or bad ,cholesterol, that increases the risk of these conditions.
+- Cholesterol has two main types: HDL, or good cholesterol, that protects against heart disease, stroke and peripheral vascular disease; and LD, or bad, cholesterol, which increases the risk of these conditions.

 - Cholesterol tests measure total cholesterol as well as HDL and LDL levels in the blood.
 Triglycerides, another type of fat present in the bloodstream, may also be measured.

-- Cholesterol tests are usually ordered and blood drawn in the health care provider's office.
+- Cholesterol tests are usually ordered and blood drawn in a doctor's office.
 There are also home test kits available.
 It is important to be fasting for the tests to be accurate.
 Typically, a fasting test is performed first thing in the morning before the individual has eaten anything for the day.
+Fasting typically requires 12 hours without food.
+Water, plain tea or coffee are permitted, and hydration is required.
+No other liquids are acceptable during the fasting period.
+Patients cannot add sugar, artificial sweeteners, cream, or milk to drinks.

-- Cholesterol test results should be discussed with the health care provider to determine if treatment of high cholesterol is necessary to decrease the risk of heart disease and stroke.
+- Cholesterol test results should be discussed with the health-care professional to determine if treatment of high cholesterol is necessary to decrease the risk of heart disease and stroke.

 What is cholesterol?